 - When figuring out your ideal dosage, it’s best to start with low doses.

 - One of the most important factors in taking CBD to treat any condition is taking your optimal dose consistently every day.

 - It is possible to take too much CBD, so always begin with a low dosage before moving on to higher dosages.

 What Is CBD?

 CBD is a non-psychoactive chemical compound from the Cannabis sativa plant, which is also known as hemp.
 This naturally-occurring substance is used in products such as CBD gummies, oil tinctures, flower, topicals, and more to assist with various ailments.
 Since it’s non-psychoactive, CBD is an appealing option for those who are looking for relief from aches and pains and other symptoms without the mind-altering effects of THC or life-altering side effects related to pharmaceutical drugs.

 The plant Cannabis sativa has two primary species: hemp and marijuana.
-While both species contain CBD, there’s a much higher percentage found in hemp, which contains much lower levels of THC compared to the marijuana plant.
+While both species contain CBD, there’s a much higher percentage found in hemp, which contains much lower THC levels than the marijuana plant.
 The molecule itself is the same regardless of its source plant, and since hemp is legal, consumers can now easily access CBD from almost anywhere in the U.S.